docent-net/cluster-bare-autoscaler/README.md

 - Cooldown tracking
   - Global cooldown period
   - Per-node boot/shutdown cooldowns
-- Node eligibility filtering
+- Node eligibility & label semantics
-  - Ignores nodes with label `cba.dev/was-powered-off: true`
+    - Managed: nodes with `cba.dev/is-managed` are in scope
-  - Respects `.Disabled` flag in `config.yaml`
+    - Disabled: nodes with `cba.dev/disabled` are fully **excluded** from operations **and** from cluster-wide load math
+    - ignoreLabels: presence/value rules exclude nodes from **operations** (scale/rotate), but they **still contribute** to aggregate load
 - Safe cordon and drain using Kubernetes eviction API
 - Wake-on-LAN support for powering on bare-metal machines
 - Force power-on mode for maintenance
   - `forcePowerOnAllNodes: true` forces all previously powered-off nodes to be booted
   - Automatically clears `was-powered-off` annotation and uncordons nodes
+- Rotation (wear leveling)
-- Opportunistic rotation on scale-up
-  - When scaling up, CBA prefers powering on the **longest-powered-off** node first (based on `cba.dev/was-powered-off` timestamp) to balance wear and validate hardware.
+    - Opportunistic rotation on scale-up: the scaler prefers powering on the longest-powered-off node first (by `cba.dev/was-powered-off` timestamp)
+    - Maintenance rotation: on loops with no scale action, CBA may retire one low-load node (respects `minNodes`, cooldowns, ignore/disabled labels, and load-avg thresholds if enabled)
 - All containers run rootless